odk-x/docs/odkx-src/build-app.rst

 :guilabel:`grunt adbpull-logs` : Pull any logs stored in the device for debugging purposes.

-:guilabel:`grunt adbpull-csv` : Pull any exported csv files from the device.
+:guilabel:`grunt adbpull-csv` : Pull any exported CSV files from the device.

 :guilabel:`grunt adbpush` : Perform all the Android Debug Bridge push tasks.